- Quality Score is a 1-10 signal based on three factors: Exp. CTR (≈40%), Ad Relevance (≈30%), and LP Experience (≈30%).

 The relationship between Quality Score and cost is non-linear.
 The difference between QS 4 and QS 7 is larger than the difference between QS 7 and QS 10, because Ad Rank is a multiplicative function.
 Here is how the cost impact looks across the full range, benchmarked against accounts managed across the DACH region from 2020 to 2026:

-How do you improve Expected CTR?
+How do you improve Exp.
+CTR?

-Expected CTR is the most influential component and the one that surprises most advertisers: Google does not measure your actual CTR in isolation.
+Exp.
+CTR is the most influential component and the one that surprises most advertisers: Google does not measure your actual CTR in isolation.
 It compares your predicted CTR to other advertisers who have shown ads for the same keyword.
 If your CTR is 4% but competitors average 6%, your expected CTR component is below average despite what looks like decent performance.

-The highest-impact changes for Expected CTR:
+The highest-impact changes for Exp.
+CTR:

 - Use the keyword in Headline 1.
 Ads with the target keyword in the first headline consistently outperform those that bury it.
 "Google Ads für Umzugsunternehmen" in Headline 1 beats "Professionelles Online-Marketing" every time for that specific query.